host$ qemu-img create /path/to/xp.img 10G

 when using the QXL driver, the resolution of the guest OS will be automatically adjusted to the size of the client window.

 Spice can be used to redirect USB devices that are plugged in the client to the guest OS.
 This redirection can either be automatic (all newly plugged devices are redirected), or manual (the user selects which devices (s)he wants to redirect).

 data from smartcard that are inserted into the client machine can be passed through to the guest OS.
 The smartcard can be used by both the client OS and the guest OS.

 Spice supports audio playback and recording.
-Playback is compressed using the CELT algorithm
+Playback is compressed using the OPUS algorithm

 between video and audio.
 Available only when video streaming is enabled.

 image data is cached on the client to avoid sending the same data

 The first thing to do is to create a guest image.
 You can use any